dynamium/lv_cxx_bindgen/README.md

 you only use one API, no mixing of C and C++ APIs, no "grays".
 You're only making it harder for yourself by using both at the same time.

+## Thanks

+The implementation of `lvgl::optional` is a modified version of [martinmoene/optional-lite](https://github.com/martinmoene/optional-lite).
+Thanks for this great piece of software @martinmoene!
+Modifications to `optional-lite` are removal of support for C++17 and newer, because it's gonna be replaced by normal `std::optional` anyway in those versions.

+Same goes for `lvgl::expected`